-The average maturity of the County's outstanding debt remained steady for FY20/21 and FY21/22 at 10.28 years.
-The County anticipates that four (4) existing capital leases will be paid off during the current "Five Year Plan" (FY22/23 - FY26/27).
+The average maturity of the County's outstanding debt remained steady for FY20/21 and FY21/22 at 10.58 years.
+The County anticipates that three (3) existing capital leases and one (1) existing line of credit in the amount of 30,000,000 will be paid off during the current "Five Year Plan" (FY23/24 - FY27/28).

 This five (5) year plan is an estimate of the future operating and capital needs of the County.
-The plan is amended from time to time as the County's needs change, and it obviously does not take in to account the unforeseen or unknown.
+The plan is amended from time to time as the County's needs change, and it obviously does not consider the unforeseen or unknown.
 Circumstances will arise due to disrepair or emergency that may require the County to consider financing a capital expense that was not budgeted for in this plan.
 This uncertainty highlights the importance of having sufficient reserves budgeted and the resource flexibility to incur new unexpected debt.